karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

 - 1 = When looking at a player, a "player tag" will be visible.
 This player tag concist of a icon and the name of the player.

 ### "PlayerTagViewRange"
-Integer.
+Integrer.
 The distance requiried to see the player tag.
 The value is in meters, in other words 5 is 5 meters.

 ### "EnablePlayerList"
 Bool.